echyn/echyn.github.io/research.md

 ## Selected Work in Progress
 ----

+1. The Great Migration and Educational Opportunity (with Cavit Baran and Bryan Stuart)

+2. Equilibrium Effects of Neighborhood Interventions (with Diego Daruich)

+3. The Effects of Urban Renewal Programs on Gentrification and Inequality (with Milena Amalgro and Bryan Stuart)

-1. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition
+4. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition

-2. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)
+5. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)